arhantalwar/JIT_CUP/README.md

 ### Tournament Type

 This Tournament will be of a round robin type.
 Each players bot will compete again all other players bots.
-In the end one who's bot scores more points shall cease the day.
+In the end of the tournament total points scored by each bot will be calculated. one who's bot has scored more points will win.

 ### Example: